Understanding No Interest Loans in Australia with NILs

 You can:

-- Proof of income (Centrelink statement or payslips)
+- Proof of income (such as payslips or Centrelink statements)

 - Recent bank statements

-- A quote or invoice from the supplier
+- A quote or invoice for the item or service being purchased

-- Appointment with a NILs worker (phone or in person)
+- A meeting or phone appointment with a NILs worker

 4. After approval

-- Funds are paid directly to the supplier
+- The loan funds are typically paid directly to the supplier

-- Contact your provider early if you’re struggling
+- Contacting your provider early if you experience repayment difficulties

-- Plan for life after the loan ends
+- Preparing for your financial commitments after the loan is repaid

 Credit unions and mutual banks